hanabi/hanabi.github.io/Hat_Guessing.md

   * Alice goes first.
   * Bob has blue 1 on slot 1, Cathy has red 1 on slot 1, and Donald has green 1 on slot 1.
   * So, Alice wants all 3 of her teammates to play slot 1.
-  * From the clue interpretation table below, we see that "play alot 1" is assigned a value of 1.
+  * From the clue interpretation table below, we see that "play slot 1" is assigned a value of 1.
-  * Alice adds up all of the actions: 1 + 1 + 1 + 1 = 4
+  * Alice adds up all of the actions: 1 + 1 + 1 = 3
-  * Thus, Alice needs to convey "4" to the team, so she clues red to Cathy (color to the newest card on the player two seats away).
+  * Thus, Alice needs to convey "3" to the team, so she clues number 1 to Cathy (which is number to the newest card to the player two seats away).
   * Bob comes next and has to figure out which move that Alice has planned for him.
-  * Bob knows that Alice encoded a value of 4.
+  * Bob knows that Alice encoded a value of 3.
   * Bob also can look ahead and see that Cathy will be assigned a value of 1 and Donald will be assigned a value of 1.
+  * Bob calculates: 3 - 1 - 1 = 1
+  * Bob blind-plays slot 1.
+  * Cathy performs a similar analysis that Bob does, but it is a bit easier for her.
+Instead of having to figure out the actions of two future players (Cathy + Donald), she only has to figure out the action of 1 player (Donald) in order to make her calculation.
-  *
+  * Cathy plays slot 1.
+  * Donald has the easiest time of all.
+He does not have to figure out anyone's action.
+He just has to plug in the values for what the two previous players did in order to determine that he is supposed to play slot 1.

 <br />